 What is a Moneyline Bet?

-A bet on the outcome is a bet that is made directly on the outcome of the game.
+A moneyline bet is a wager that is made directly on which of the two opponents will win the game.
 This is perhaps the most popular type of betting in sportsbooks which does not require any special knowledge from the player.

-- 1 or P1 – first-team victory
+- 1 or P1 –First (away) team will win

 - X – draw

 - 2 or P2 – Second (away) team win

 In some sports, a draw is not necessary (for example, in tennis), and in these lines the sportsbooks will offer a bet on only two outcomes: in this case it will either be the home team or the visitors for the win.